Help for Organizations

 Free City Surplus Computers

 The City surpluses hundreds of computers each year.
 These computers, which are usually about three years old, are provided for free to Seattle based nonprofit human service agencies and schools that serve Seattle residents.
 If your group is a 501(c)3 nonprofit organization that serves Seattle residents, you may be eligible to receive surplus computers.
-For more information, call or email Erin Bryant at (206) 684-0124
+For more information, call or email Brenda Frost at (206) 386-1001

 or download an application from the Web.